Optimizing nutritional status is an important strategy both in the prevention and treatment of pressure ulcers.

 A nutrition screen identifies those who require a more detailed nutritional assessment based on the identified nutritional factors.

-Upon admission to a health care setting and with each significant change of clinical condition, the individual should undergo a nutritional screening using a validated screening tool.
+Upon admission to a health care setting and with each significant change of clinical condition, the individual should undergo a nutritional screening using a validated screening tool, such as the Mini Nutrition Assessment (MNA) for older adults or the Malnutrition Screening Tool (MST).

 A nutrition assessment for pressure ulcers should assess the individual’s: